I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Myxomatosis, the ABC explains causes “the rabbits [to] develop lesions filled with mucus.
 The mucus accumulates under the rabbit’s skin, leading to internal swelling.
 Most rabbits die of haemorrhage and seizures within 10 days.”
 It’s not pretty, but it’s effective.

 The mortality rate is 99.9 percent.
 But the 0.1 percent that was immune passed on their defence against myxomatosis and soon the survivors were, well, breeding like rabbits again.

 In 1995, a virus from China called calicivirus was tried.
 It caused the rabbits to bleed to death.
 But again, as with myxomatosis, it was only effective for a while, and then the rabbit population sprang back.

 A 2,023-mile long fence has been erected to keep the bunnies out of uncolonized areas.
-Donald Trump take note that this has not always been successful; sometimes, the rabbits have already made it into the fenced off region.
+This has not always been successful; sometimes, the rabbits have already made it into the fenced off region.
 Others have burrowed under the barrier or jumped over it, or simply scampered through a gate inadvertently left open.

 Warrens are fumigated or a stick or two of dynamite is inserted to dramatic effect.
 Another technique is ripping.
 Sharp tines are driven into the soil around a warren and then dragged through it by a tractor.
 The rabbits are either sliced in two by the tines or buried alive in their collapsed warren.